Connecting people with research: enhancing support,

 Students across the University can also elect to have their work engaging people with research recognised in working towards and achieving the Lincoln Award.

-PEARL (Public Engagement for All with Research at Lincoln) look forward to welcoming staff and students to the second annual University of Lincoln Public Engagement with Research Conference on March 20th 2019.
+PEARL (Public Engagement for All with Research at Lincoln) look forward to welcoming staff and students to the third annual University of Lincoln Public Engagement with Research Conference in March 2020.
 This will celebrate and share the extensive research that takes place across university which offers opportunities for members of the public to get involved.

 The University of Lincoln is producing its first Annual Report Discover, celebrating public engagement with research at Lincoln: showcasing inspiring activities in which staff and students have engaged with the world beyond the university.
 Discover 2018 will be a full-colour publication available online and in hard copy from March 2019.